isabella232/OneScriptLang/docs/Fields.md

 `float` | A floating value.
 `string` | A test question to store single words, phrases and or general free text.
 `categorical` | A multiple choice single answer and multiple choice multiple answer type question.
+`define` | A like the categorical field, but reuseable many times in place of a categorical list.
 `date` | The ability to ask a question that refers to a date and/or time.
 `image` | The ability to store media in response to a question.
 `struct` | A structure containing a combination of field types from the above list.